igalic/blag/contents/articles/opensource-burnout/index.md

 ## Why I'm telling you this

 I could be telling you this for a number of reasons: first off, I could simply be lying.
 This could be a fabrication.
-But one way or another it *is* a manipulation.
-I could be trying to feed you subliminal messages about the importance of diversity, in order to further my feminist, queer agenda.
+And one way or another it *is* a
+manipulation: I could be trying to feed you subliminal messages about the importance of diversity, in order to further my feminist, queer agenda.
 But, actually, it's about making myself vulnerable, about opening up.
 This is an extremely sensitive subject, so I will need you to trust me.